 What happens if I want to view a property before the auction?

-In addition, we have set up YouTube playlists for each of our March auctions where we will be posting video tours of our properties in place of viewings wherever possible should you not wish to attend.
+We are not currently able to carry out viewings, as per the government’s advice.
+Instead, we have set up YouTube playlists for each of our auctions where we will be posting video tours of our properties in place of viewings wherever possible should you not wish to attend.
 You can view them here.

 What time do the auctions start?

 All auctions will begin at 11:30am.